galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >    >![transposed metadata](./images/meta.png "Transposed metadata")
 >    {: .details}
 >
-> 3. for tax table:
+> 3. For tax table:
->    - keep the asv+number in the first column
+>    - Keep the asv+number in the first column
->    - keep the last column "lineage"
+>    - Keep the last column "lineage"
->    - split the "lineage"-column by the delimeter __semicolon__
+>    - Split the "lineage"-column by the delimeter __semicolon__
->    - give all columns a name
+>    - Give all columns a name
 >
 >    > <details-title> How it will look like </details-title>
 >    >